ibm-cloud-docs/cephaas/sds_delete_hosts.md

 ```
 {: screen}

-The `$sds_endpoint` is an environment variable that points to the endpoint provided to the user when CephaaS was configured.
+The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when CephaaS was configured.
 It is in the URL form.
 For example, https://{on-prem}.endpoint.com:{port number}/v1
 {: note}